Police

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 You'll need to apply for a Cameroonian visa online via the Cameroonian Government's E-visa system before departing for Cameroon.
+You cannot get a visa on arrival.

 Applicants travelling from countries without a Cameroonian Embassy or High Commission will be issued an online visa authorisation with a QR code.
 You must bring a printed copy of this authorisation and original copies of all supporting documents with you.
 A visa sticker will be issued in your passport only after border control checks these on arrival.